albernaker/BashCourse/Tutorial/README.md

 # 3.1.
 Execute a script

-If you want to create a script you have to writh in shell, vim (or ur favorite editor) and the name of the script and ".sh" to give it the extension
+If you want to create a script you have to writh in shell, vim (or your favorite editor) and the name of the script and ".sh" to give it the extension

 ```
 -  vim nameofthescript.sh